-Being in any kind of debt — credit cards, student loans, personal loans, etc — not great, Bob!
+Being in any kind of debt — credit cards, student loans, personal loans, etc — isn't great for a lot of reasons, including women’s overall health.
 But paying it off?
 Now that feels good.
-The key is to pay more than the minimum required payments.
-That saves you money, because the longer you take to pay debt off, the more interest you’ll owe.
+To get there, you have to pay more than the minimum required payments.
+This strategy actually saves you money, because the longer you take to pay debt off, the more interest you’ll owe thanks to compounding.

 This is particularly true of debts with an interest rate of 10% or greater, like credit cards.
 They’re sabotaging your best budgeting efforts, siphoning precious dollars that you could be spending on your actual goals.
 There are two popular debt payoff strategies, both of which involve paying more than your minimums (and, strangely, named after snow).
 But getting these ~spicier~ debts off the board ASAP is the move.

 Freeze!
 Hey, you’re doing great so far.
-Up until this point, all the steps have come in an exact recommended order.
+Up until this point, all the steps to a strong financial foundation have come in an exact recommended order.
 From here on out, things are a little less black and white.
 The rest of these steps are listed in the order we loosely recommend; but if you’re riding high and would prefer to tackle them concurrently, that works too!
 It’s up to you — the resources you have, and what feels comfy.

 6. Finish your emergency fund

 Next up: rounding out that rainy day fund!
 We typically recommend aiming for three to six months’ worth of your take-home pay.
 How much you specifically should save depends on your situation, so now’s the time to look into that.
-(Psst: Ellevest members can also access our handy emergency fund calculator.)
+Don’t feel like doing the math?
+Ellevest clients can access our emergency fund calculator.